alexdepalex/k8s-from-scratch-meetup/slides.md

 !SLIDE
 **Whats'up?** Kubernetes, Kubernetes, Kubernetes.

 We have prepared the specification of the IAAS layer (on AWS) for you.

 !NOTE
 - to be added

 !SLIDE
 **Kubernetes setup the easy way!**

+Ensure have virtualBox, vagrant working including 'vagrant ssh' access.
+For windows users, follow this blog if 'vagrant ssh' is not working [blog](http://tech.osteel.me/posts/2015/01/25/how-to-use-vagrant-on-windows.html)

 A simple tutorial to setup Kubernetes on a Vagrant cluster